 Samsung Pay works on nearly any card with a bar code, which means you can add loyalty, membership and rewards cards to your phone or wearable device.
 Samsung generates its own rewards program for using the pay system.
 You can even store, purchase, or send and receive gift cards directly from the app.
 Participating gift card merchants include Best Buy, Hyatt, Kohl’s, Old Navy, Toys R Us and many others.
 In-app payment partners include Exxon Mobil, Fancy, Hello Vino, and Raise.

 The service is available in the U.S. on all major networks, as well as in Spain, South Korea, China, Australia, Singapore, Thailand, Brazil, Canada, Russia, Sweden, United Arab Emirates and India, with more countries to follow this year.

-Samsung and Visa also inked a deal to let Samsung Pay users shop online at hundreds of thousands of merchants worldwide, where Visa Checkout is accepted, starting later this year.
+Samsung and Visa also inked a deal to let Samsung Pay users shop online at more than 350,000 retail websites.

 Stewart Wolpin contributed to an earlier version of this report.

 - Smartphone Buying Guide: 9 Tips for Finding the Right Phone

 - Most Anticipated Phones

 - What to Do If Your Social Security Number Is Stolen